Far-right politics in the United Kingdom: 2024 riots

-In July and August 2024, right-wing to far-right riots occurred in England and Northern Ireland, after a mass stabbing in Southport on 29 July.
+In July and August 2024, far-right riots occurred in England and Northern Ireland, after a mass stabbing in Southport on 29 July.
 The first riot started in Southport and later many protests and riots spread across the country.
 The riots involved racist attacks, arson and looting, and were the worst disorder in the United Kingdom since the 2011 England riots.
 The riots were fuelled by underlying Islamophobia, racist, anti-immigrant and anti-mass immigration sentiments, and disinformation about the identity of the Southport stabber.
-Far-right groups spread misinformation online, and the UK government under Keir Starmer accused Russia of spreading disinformation to stoke the unrest.
+Far-right groups spread misinformation online.

 The riots had limited formal organisation; instead, rioters assembled around individual far-right social media personalities with the aid of far-right Telegram group chats affiliated with Active Club England, the terrorgram network, and football hooliganism firms.
-Groups involved in the riots included supporters the EDL, including its former leader Tommy Robinson, members Patriotic Alternative, and Britain First.
+Groups involved in the riots included supporters of the EDL, including its former leader Tommy Robinson, members of Patriotic Alternative, and Britain First.
 The riots were also supported by the British Movement and National Front.
 Rioters clashed with local Muslims and counter-protesters, who were mobilised by Stand Up to Racism and other anti-fascist and anti-racist groups.